Rendering of Halletts Point’s second set of buildings pulled from construction site, courtesy of The Durst Organization

-The Hallets Point campus development will also focus on creating 100,000-square feet of public space.
+The Halletts Point campus development will also focus on creating 100,000-square feet of public space.
 The development will also include a 25,000-square-foot grocery store and a retail corridor that will feature restaurants, shops, drug stores, coffee shops, banks and more.
-With the newly launched NYC Ferry docking in Astoria, Hallets Point will most likely become a coveted, and more accessible, city destination.
+With the newly launched NYC Ferry docking in Astoria, Halletts Point will most likely become a coveted, and more accessible, city destination.

 - Live in a new Astoria building near Halletts Points from $889/month